US

 We can also say that something spurs something on and that's a phrasal verb.

-something on and that's a phrasal verb.
-That reminds me,
+We can also say that something spurs something on, and that's a phrasal verb.

 That's a good phrasal verb right there "check out"